-- Smoking is a risk factor both for new-onset AMD and for progression to advanced disease.
+- Smoking: a risk factor both for new-onset AMD and for progression to advanced disease.
 Risk increases with the number of pack-years.
 Smoking has a synergistic effect with genetic factors.
 There also seems to be a relationship between genes and response to treatment.

 - Family history: several genes are associated with a risk of developing dry AMD.
 Siblings of affected people have four times greater chance of developing the disease.
 Concordance for identical twins is 40-100%.

-- Presence of AMD in one eye greatly increases the risk of it developing in the other: 25-35% will develop visual impairment in the second eye within four years[9, 10].
+- Presence of AMD in one eye greatly increases the risk of it developing in the other: 25-35% will develop visual impairment in the second eye within four years[7, 8].

 - All cardiovascular risk factors are also associated with wet AMD.

 - Some studies suggest association between AMD and cumulative eye damage from ultraviolet light.
-People with light-colored eyes are more likely to develop dry AMD.
+People with light-coloured eyes are more likely to develop dry AMD.